CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 and see where your expectations of what will happen first depart from what the program is doing.

-I'm a bit more of a plebeian myself, in that I generally use print statement a lot to just print the values of variables.
+I'm a bit more of a plebeian myself, in that I generally use print statements a lot to just print the values of variables.
 If I was really at a loss, I'd probably start by having print statements at the beginning and end of my functions to show me the arguments values and returns of each function call.